tntapple219/Android-Boot-Animation-Collection/Custom Rom/crDroid/README.md

 ## 📚 Sources

-v11: Extracted from crDroid 11.2 for the Nokia 6.1.
+- v11: Extracted from crDroid 11.2 for the Nokia 6.1.
+- v12: Extracted the .tar files from here https://github.com/crdroidandroid/android_vendor_addons/tree/16.0/prebuilt/bootanimation , added a desc.txt to each animation and then repackaged the bootanimations to a .zip file.

 ---